-Open the trunk.
+1. Open the trunk.
 Lift the trunk floor carpeting and spare tire cover.
-Remove the jack 1 and wheel nut wrench 2 from the tool box.
-Remove the spare tire.
+Remove the tool bag (which contains the jack rod and wheel nut wrench) and the spare tire.
+If necessary, use the flat end of the jack rod (B) as shown to loosen the spare tire hold-down bolt ©.